slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On lifestyle

 <!--
+- do work you love for low pay or do work you hate for a high pay.
 In this moment, you might think that you will find satisfaction by purchasing that big house, the yacht, or the car.
 But what happens after you are done?
 - travel as a way of running way from their problems
 > *'I went to collect the few personal belongings which I held to be invaluable: my cat, my resolve to travel, and my solitude.' -- Colette*